gitjps/chatbot_phone_handover/README.md

 *Twilio* is a developer platform for communications to add capabilities like voice, video, and messaging to applications.
 I used the standard [clicktocall Node.js repo](https://github.com/TwilioDevEd/clicktocall-node) and integrated it into the solution.

 ## Assumptions & Prereqs
-- Some experiences with IBM Cloud, Node-RED is needed
+- Some experiences with IBM Cloud, Node-RED, and Watson Assistant is needed
 - [Twilio account](https://www.twilio.com/) and paid virtual phone number
 - Free [nkrok](https://ngrok.com/) account, if you want to run and test the Twilio client locally (nice to have, but not necessary)
 - [IBM Cloud](https://www.ibm.com/cloud) account (consumption should be within the free lite plan) for a permanent deployment of the Twilio client